TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 title: List of Hardware Wallet Hacks
 ---

-_This is a dynamic document and changes as my understanding of these vulnerability changes and as new vulnerabilities get discovered_
+_This is a dynamic document and changes as my understanding of these vulnerabilities changes and as new vulnerabilities get discovered_

 What constitutes a hardware wallet hack?
 I count anything as a "hack" that allows a hacker to change a hardware wallet's intended behavior.
 This means it is not relevant to me if the hack was ever exploited, or if it has received a low likelihood rating from vendors.